Warzone2100/warzone2100/doc/js-campaign.md

 should a sound file be in a string (pcvX.ogg)  __camEnqueueVideos() will recognize it as a sound to play before a video.
 Of which is only supported when passed as an array.

-## camAreaEvent(label, function(droid))

-Implement eventArea<label> in a debugging-friendly way.
-The function marks the area until the event is triggered, and traces entering the area in the TRACE log.